Things I Know to Be True: Plot

-Fran had been saving around $250,000 as a get-out fund for her relationship with Bob, stating that it is "hard to love someone for 30 years straight."
-She admits to Bob that she once thought of running away - as Pip had just done - but stayed together for the sake of their children.
+Fran had been saving around $250,000 as a get-out fund for her relationship with Bob, stating that it is "hard to love someone for 30 years straight" and citing her fear of being trapped in a loveless marriage like her own mother.
+She admits to Bob that she once thought of running away - as Pip had just done - but stayed together for the sake of their children, which Bob admits to have known and reveals that Rosie was not an accident - as previously alluded to earlier in the play - but an intentional “mistake” to prevent the divorce.
 Fran then says that she now saves it for them to treat themselves.
 She asks Bob where he'd most like to go and he replies Kruger National Park.
 To his surprise, she agrees to go, yet they never do.

 The final sub-plot of this play is centered around the younger son, Ben, and his father, Bob.
 Bob finds a European car parked outside; it turns out to be Ben's and Bob wants to know how he found the money, with Ben answering that he worked hard for it.
-This appears to be insignificant, until later in the play Ben returns home, and reveals that he had been skimming, and that's where he'd received the money for the drugs and flashy car.
+This appears to be insignificant, until later in the play Ben returns home while high, and reveals that he had been skimming money from his clients, and that's where he'd received the money for the drugs and flashy car.

 As all this is happening, however, tragedy strikes.
-It is revealed that Fran had been involved in a car crash and was pronounced dead on arrival.
+It is revealed that Fran had been involved in a car crash and was pronounced dead on arrival at the hospital which she worked at as a nurse.
 She passes away without reconciling with Mia, emotionally connecting with Pip in person, forgiving Ben and taking Bob to South Africa.
 The children return to Adelaide to meet Bob and Rosie for Fran's funeral.